Flights to Orlando

 A multitude of theme parks

 It seems that Orlando's very reason for being is theme parks.
-Beginning in the 1970s, when Disney World arrived, the city has acquired fun-park attractions like a fridge attracts magnets.
-There are around 20 theme parks in the greater Orlando area now, ranging from the Holy Land Experience (a Christian-based park) to the Wizarding World of Harry Potter.
+Beginning in the 1970s, when Walt Disney World's Magic Kingdom Park arrived, the city has acquired fun-park attractions like a fridge attracts magnets.
+Walt Disney World Resort itself is now home to four theme parks and two water parks, including Magic Kingdom, Epcot, Disney's Hollywood Studios and Disney's Animal Kingdom Theme Park.
+Then, there are around 15 other theme parks in the Greater Orlando area.
 The question is, which ones are for you?
-Here's a quick guide to what is generally accepted as the Top 5 of Orlando theme parks:
+Here's a quick guide to what is generally accepted as the Top Five of Orlando theme parks:

-- Number one is Disney's Magic Kingdom, with its exquisite Fantasyland castle.
-Located on a massive 107-acre site, it encompasses six lands - Adventureland, Fantasyland, Frontierland, Tomorrowland, Main Street and Liberty Square
+- Number one is Disney's Magic Kingdom Park, with its exquisite Fantasyland castle.
+Located on a massive 107-acre site, it encompasses six lands - Adventureland, Fantasyland, Frontierland, Tomorrowland, Main Street USA and Liberty Square

-- Number two slot goes to Universal Island of Adventure, an award-laded theme park that includes the Wizarding World of Harry Potter, Marvel Super Hero Island, Jurassic Park and Seuss Landing, among others.
-Multi-day passes are essential
+- Number three slot goes to Universal Island of Adventure, an award-laded theme park that includes the Wizarding World of Harry Potter, Marvel Super Hero Island, Jurassic Park and Seuss Landing, among others

 Visit the Kennedy Space Center